SEN Special Educational Needs Local Offer

 The School’s arrangement for training staff in relation to children with SEND:

-- The school has an experienced SENDCO who attends network groups and regular training
+- The school’s SENDCO is completing the NASEN qualification and attends network groups and regular training

 - Specialist training has been accessed through the Specialist Teaching Service, the Educational Psychology service, Cognition and learning, Occupational Therapy and Physiotherapy, Speech and Language Therapy